A laptop automotive scanner is the way to go if you already have a laptop, android device or even a PDA. My view on this

 I own several hand held auto scan tools and I've been resisting the purchase of a ELM type interface tool.
 ELM is a standard used to translate OBDII language to something a PC can read.

 The reason I never bought one before is, I don't own a laptop.
 The agency I worked for in conjunction with an overwhelming vote from 12 mechanics, purchased the elm scan 5 with the Bluetooth option.
 The people I work with think I'm a computer whiz.
 They assigned me to install and test the diagnostic tool and included software package.

 Our shop laptop is a tough book that already has Cummings insight software and a few other diagnostic programs installed.
 The tough book runs Windows 7 professional and is abused regularly by all of us.

 The elm laptop automotive scanner is a nice package that comes with basic software, instructions and cables needed to get the diagnostic program going.
 In about 20 minutes I was scanning the first vehicle for a check engine light problem.

 As I mentioned above, I'm no stranger to using a laptop scan tool on all kinds of vehicles.
-In fact, the Cummings insight auto repair software program is almost identical to using the elm scan program, but with one big difference.
+In fact, the Cummings insight auto repair software program is almost identical to using the elm scan program.

 The vehicle was outside in the direct sunlight and I moved inside the shop where I found it extremely easy to read the screen.
 Since our shop is located in South Florida most of the repairs are done outside.